Study on data analysis for Ives-Stilwell-type experiments based on first principles: Accuracies and data analysis

-Einstein's Doppler effect states that a single laser beam or a single photon in free space, observed in any inertial frames of reference, propagates at the same speed but it may exhibit different frequencies and aberrations.
-In their Letter, Botermann \emph{et al.} \cite{r1} report that the measurement accuracy of relativistic Doppler effect has reached the order of $10^{-9}$ in an Ives-Stilwell-type experiment, where a moving high-energy ion beam is set at resonance with two laser beams aligned parallel and antiparallel relative to the ion beam, and the ions with two very close transition frequencies behave as Doppler-shifted laser frequency detector.
+In the excellent Letter, Botermann \emph{et al.} \cite{r7} report that the measurement accuracy of relativistic Doppler effect has reached the order of $10^{-9}$ in an Ives-Stilwell-type experiment, where a moving high-energy ion beam is set at resonance with two laser beams aligned parallel and antiparallel relative to the ion beam, and the ions with two very close transition frequencies behave as Doppler-shifted laser frequency detector, as shown in Fig. \ref{fig1}.

-In this short paper, I provide a concise study on data analysis for Ives-Stilwell-type experiments and indicate that the data analysis method in the Letter \cite{r1} is not consistent with Einstein's definition of the relativistic Doppler effect, and the accuracy obtained by the authors is not the accuracy for a single laser beam.
-The accuracy for a single laser beam is much lower, in the order of $10^{-4}$, different from the accuracy reported in \cite{r1} by five orders of magnitude.
-My analysis is given below.
+However we find that, according to a justified data analysis proposed here, the accuracy obtained by the authors \cite{r7} is not the accuracy for a single laser beam.
+The accuracy for a single laser beam is much lower, in the order of $10^{-4}$, different from the accuracy reported in \cite{r7} by five orders of magnitude.
+The analysis is given below.